 Unlike on-demand archiving, automatic archiving is a "set and forget" operation.
-Well mostly - you must replace full discs and make space on network disks as they become full.
+Well mostly - you must make sure to replace discs and make space on network disks as they become full.

 To start automatic archiving all you need to do is enable and configure automatic archiving using the Archiving Settings on the Options Menu Screen.